amiralles/contest/README.md

 Down below you’ll find couple of samples on how to write tests using contest.

-To run the demo test suite included in this project, just clone the repo, build Contest.sln and run:  contest r contest.demo.dll
+To run the demo test suite included in this project, just clone the repo, build Contest.sln and run:  contest r contest.demo.dll from your command prompt.

 _Please keep in mind this is a protoype and it's not production ready (yet).
 It'll be relased in the near future tough.
 Stay tuned!_
 ```cs